 Fire on the Plateau — In Conversation | Beechworth Spring Arts Festival

-To launch of the Beechworth Library’s ‘Culture Club’, I will be interviewed about my new book, Fire on the Plateau — A History of Fire and Its Management in Stanley, with environmental consultant and former fire fighter, Graham Parton.
+To launch of the Beechworth Library’s ‘Culture Club’, I will be ‘in conversation’ about my new book, Fire on the Plateau — A History of Fire and Its Management in Stanley, with environmental consultant and former fire fighter, Graham Parton.

 Where: Beechworth Library, 101 Ford Street